maths/moodle-qtype_stack/doc/en/Developer/Syntax_numbers.md

 1. A set containing the single number six fifths, \(\frac{6}{5}\).
 2. A set containing the two integers one and two.

+There is also a discussion of [number styles in the NUMBAS system](https://docs.numbas.org.uk/en/latest/number-notation.html).

 ## Design of syntax for decimal separators

 The only opportunity for ambiguity arises in the use of a comma '`,`' in an expression, which could be a decimal separator or a list separator.